General Dental Treatment

 What is Root Canal treatment?

-It’s very similar to a routine filling and can usually be completed in one or two appointments, depending on the condition of your tooth.
+It’s very similar to a routine filling and can usually be completed in one or two appointments.
 Getting a root canal is relatively painless and extremely effective.
 Saving the tooth maintains the natural appearance of your smile and preserves normal biting and sensation.

 Does a root canal hurt?

-Since patients are given anaesthesia, a root canal isn’t any more painful than a regular dental procedure, such as a filling or an extraction.
-However, a root canal is generally a bit sore and numb after the procedure, and can cause mild discomfort for a few days.
+A root canal isn’t any more painful than a regular dental procedure, such as a filling or an extraction.
+However, a root canal is generally sore and numb after the procedure and can cause mild discomfort for a few days.

 How do I know if you need a root canal?

-Root canals may be needed if you have a cracked tooth, a deep cavity, or issues from a previous fillings.
+Root canals may be needed if you have a cracked tooth, a deep cavity, or issues from previous fillings.
 Patients generally need a root canal when they notice their teeth are sensitive to hot and cold sensations.
+You may experience tooth loss if the root is left untreated.

 The Root Canal costs